Today, we’ll be looking at one of the more unique cryptocurrencies around – Dogecoin and finding out where and how to buy Dogecoin.

 If you already know a little bit about Bitcoin, you’ll probably notice that Dogecoin’s description is a lot like Bitcoin.
 However, there are some important differences.

 Firstly, there are lots more Dogecoin than there are Bitcoin.
-At the time I’m writing this article, there almost 114 billion DOGE and maybe in the end, you'll buy Dogecoin.
+At the time I’m writing this article, there is more than 128 billion DOGE and maybe in the end, you'll buy Dogecoin.
 Another difference is that there is no ultimate limit on how many Dogecoins will be created.

 Note: When you see Dogecoin listed at exchanges, it often uses the “ticker” DOGE.
 This is used the same way as BTC is used for Bitcoin and ETH is used for Ethereum’s native currency, Ether.

 Finally, Dogecoin uses different coding for its miners.
 It’s a little confusing and much too technical for this article.
 All you really need to know is that regular computers can mine Dogecoin.
 This is different to Bitcoin.